Your music is valuable, why not present it at its best? That's exactly why I'm here, to help you present your music in the most appealing way.

 Q: What type of music do you usually work on?

-A: I enjoy working with music that makes me feel, so It varies a lot, from Metal to Bluegrass to Pop and Trance.
+A: I enjoy working with music that makes me feel something, so It varies a lot, from Metal to Bluegrass to Pop and Trance.

 Q: What's your strongest skill?